Saturday, 30 May 2009

 Tuesday, 5 May 2009

 I first heard Leonard Cohen on the beach at Cap d'Ail when I was about 17.
 A local lad was singing his songs to a guitar claiming that they were his, trying to impress Lena, a Swedish girl - and succeeding.
-It wasn't until later that I found that he hadn't written them at all!
+It wasn't until later that I found that he had written them himself.